 - IVF or ICSI

-In addition to these basic techniques, there are other complementary techniques to improve the success rate and achieve the desired pregnancy.
-Egg donation, semen donation or preimplantation genetic diagnosis (PGD) are some of these techniques.
+In addition to those basic techniques, there are other complementary techniques to improve the success rate and achieve the desired pregnancy.
+Egg donation, sperm donation or preimplantation genetic diagnosis (PGD) are some of those techniques.

 If even with all this and after several attempts, the pregnancy does not occur, surrogacy may be the definitive solution that allows future parents to achieve their desire to have a child.